Reference gallery

 Linear excavation TMPs are the most common scenario for water/sewerage utility works.
 They run along one carriageway with a tapered transition at each end.

-TMP for 150mm ductile iron pipe excavation near MRT station entrance
+Construction site Traffic Management Plan example — 150mm ductile iron pipe excavation diagram near MRT station, Malaysia

 Sample 13: 150mm ductile iron pipe excavation along a 4-lane road near an MRT station entrance.
 Shows full layout with section X-X cross-section.